Lee Tze Chung: Early journalistic career

-Lee began his career in journalism at age 16 as a proofreader for The Seventy-two Guilds Commercial Daily News in Guangzhou and later the editor of Greater China News.
+Lee began his journalism career at age 16 as a proofreader for The Seventy-two Guilds Commercial Daily News in Guangzhou and later the editor of Greater China News.

 In 1931, Lee was arrested for sympathising with student protesters against the Japanese invasion of Manchuria after the Mukden Incident.
-After being released from prison, Lee founded and became the editor-in-chief of Livelihood News.
-He then became the editorial director of Superior News in Hong Kong and Integrity News in Guangzhou, which he became the editor-in-chief of during the Second Sino-Japanese War.
-He was also the editorial director of Daguang News, a newspaper in Guangzhouwan during wartime.
+After his release from prison, Lee founded and became the editor-in-chief of Livelihood News.
+He then became the editorial director of Superior News in Hong Kong and of Integrity News of Guangzhou; he became the editor-in-chief of the latter during the Second Sino-Japanese War.
+He was also the editorial director of Daguang News, a newspaper in Guangzhouwan during the war.

-After the Chinese Civil War resumed following the end of World War II, Lee began advocating for cooperation between Kuomintang and the Chinese Communist Party with his newspapers.
-As the editor-in-chief of Jianguo Ribao, Lee was arrested by Kuomintang military police on 2 June 1947 as part of a mass arrest of journalists in Guangzhou when students protested against the civil war across China.
+After the Chinese Civil War resumed following the end of World War II, Lee began advocating for cooperation between Kuomintang and the Chinese Communist Party (CCP) with his newspapers.
+On 2 June 1947, when students across China were protesting against the civil war, Lee — then editor-in-chief of Jianguo Ribao — was arrested by Kuomintang military police in Guangzhou as part of a mass arrest of journalists.
 He was released 12 days later.

-Lee later founded and became the editor-in-chief of Hong Kong newspaper Weekly News while holding editor positions at The Chinese Business News and monthly magazine Freedom.
-In 1949, he became the editor-in-chief of United News in Guangzhou, a newspaper controlled by the Communist Party's United Front department for South China.
+Lee later founded and became the editor-in-chief of the Hong Kong newspaper Weekly News while serving as editor of The Chinese Business News and the monthly magazine Freedom.
+In 1949, he became the editor-in-chief of United News in Guangzhou, a newspaper controlled by the CCP's United Front Work Department for South China.

-He became the vice-president of All-China Journalists Association's Guangzhou branch in 1950.
+He became the vice president of the All-China Journalists Association's Guangzhou branch in 1950.